 Author: House of Eden

-According to Bain and Company there are 2021 top technology trends moving into XNUMX to keep and eye on.
-All of them are related to an advanced digitisation and many of them moving towards Green Technology such as the mega trend Circular Economy and Zero waste tech.
+According to the Bain and Company There are ten top technology trends for 2021 to keep an eye on.
+All of them are related to a rapidly advancing digital evolution, and many of them are part of it green technologies.
+These include megatrends such as Circular Economy and zero waste Tech.